-According to the consumer website Clark.com, Costco topped a survey of 50,000 Consumer Reports subscribers who recently bought tires.
+According to the consumer website Clark.com, Costco came out on top in a survey of 50,000 Consumer Reports subscribers who recently bought tires.
 Why?
 In a word: price.
-Here are some other items you should buy at Costco.
+In addition to Costco tires, here are some other items you should buy at Costco.

 The warehouse giant’s median cost per tire when customers bought four tires was $166.
 Independent retailers followed at $167.
-The median cost per tire at online retailers Amazon.com and Tirebuyer.com came in lower at $124 and $147 respectively.
+The median cost per tire at online retailers Amazon and Tirebuyer came in lower at $124 and $147 respectively.
 But those prices didn’t include installation and balancing, according to Clark.com.
 Here are some other benefits to getting your tires at Costco:

 The air in your tires

 Another reason you might want to consider getting your tires from Costco?
-The warehouse club uses nitrogen to fill its tires instead of compressed air, like most other dealers.
+The warehouse club uses nitrogen to fill its tires instead of compressed air, which is what most other dealers use.
 “Nitrogen retains tire pressure better over time than compressed air, which can positively impact the life of your tires, as well as the fuel economy of your vehicle,” according to Costco’s website.